 Distributed power units (DPU) are locomotives that operate in the middle and/or end of trains rather than only having all locomotives at the front end.
 Distributed Power technology carries fuel and safety benefits – a win-win for Union Pacific and the communities where Union Pacific operates.
-As a result, Union Pacific moves nearly two-thirds of its gross ton miles using the technology.
+As a result, Union Pacific moves nearly 60% of its gross ton miles using the technology.

 For safety, distributed power reduces the physical forces on the train, making it less prone to derailments and facilitates more even braking to reduce wheel and track wear.
 Distributed power also provides a fuel savings of 4-6 percent compared to standard locomotive power, depending upon the route and topography, reducing emissions.